 Of course, the Korean language isn’t easy, but there are ways to simplify it.
 And in all that, you will surely love it!

 Whatever your reason to learn Korean, this language may be.
-You can rest assured that the language will be worthwhile your effort and a unique accomplishment that will open many doors of exciting moments.
+You can rest assured that the language will be worth your effort and a unique accomplishment that will open many doors to exciting moments.

-Do you have questions for me or want to share something?
-Let me know in the comment section below.
+Do you have questions or want to share something with me?
+Please don’t hesitate to let me know in the comment section below.